rorooms/rorooms/docs/profiles/index.md

 # Profiles

-A full profiles system supporting nicknames, bios, roles, and leveling!
-Edit your own profile, or click on players in-game to view theirs.
+A comprehensive profiles system supporting nicknames, bios, roles, and leveling.
+Edit your own profile, or click on other players to view theirs.

 ![Profile menu](menu.png)